 The Department of Environmental Services’ (DES) School Outreach Committee has created some great resources on wastewater, solid waste and recycling, and environmental pollution for both educators and students to utilize through virtual and/or experiential learning.

 Our DES School Outreach Committee has been hard at work during the COVID-19 pandemic to develop fun, engaging virtual resources that schools, teachers, and students can use in their daily school activities.
-Check out the videos our team has prepared and feel free to use them as you see fit to help in your daily school and learning activities by clicking here.
+Check out the videos our team has prepared and feel free to use them as you see fit to help in your daily school and learning activities.

 DES Wastewater Treatment Lab Supervisor Michael Lowe discusses our wastewater treatment system, the role individuals play in preventing clogs to both the system and our homes, and the measures we take to ensure the water being discharged into the Mississippi River is clean.
 Then, City-Parish Recycling Manager Lisa Mahoney joins to provide an overview of our solid waste services and how recycling benefits the community and our environment.